Designing a double storey extension — types, size and permissions for your build

 Do I need an architect for an extension?

-While you don't need an architect for an extension project, for one which will impact so many areas in a home and require so much consideration around structure, layout and particular it is generally advised to hire an architect or architectural designer for a double storey project.
+While you don't need an architect for an extension project, for one which will impact so many areas in a home and require so much consideration around structure, layout and particular it is generally advised to choose an architect or architectural designer for a double storey project.

 An experienced homes journalist and editor, Lucy has written about renovation, property and gardens since 1990, first working her way around the interiors departments of women's magazines before switching to interiors-only titles in the mid-nineties.
 She was Associate Editor on Ideal Home, and Launch Editor of 4Homes magazine, before moving into digital in 2007, launching Channel 4's flagship website, Channel4.com/4homes.